Teapot land Photo by Kim

-I’m taken to Haven Ward – the dungeon of St Ann’s Hospital.
+I’m taken back to the naughty corner to Haven Ward – the dungeon of St Ann’s Hospital.
 Where I sit with my hands cuffed behind my back for hours – the only part of my body I can itch is my forehead on my knees.
 Singing comfort songs.
 The handcuffs are removed and I sit on the plastic couch with two support workers at a time – who sit and stare.
 I kid you not – that’s their job.

 I have a fever – I’m covered in chickenpox and itching like mad.
 And they sit and stare – Like what is this moody – emotional creature?
 If I were in a general hospital – I would be given medical attention – have my temperature taken – and put to bed.